Skip to main content gottem — one API for every scraper.

 Research consistently shows data quality has outsized impact on model performance.
 Microsoft's Phi series demonstrated that small models trained on curated text can match larger models trained on unfiltered web data.
-The bottleneck in most training pipelines is not compute.
-It is the hours spent writing parsers, filtering boilerplate, and deduplicating URLs.
-Spider handles the collection and cleaning layer, returning tokenizer-ready markdown with provenance metadata so you can focus on dataset curation.
+Spider handles the collection and cleaning layer so you can focus on dataset curation.

 <!DOCTYPE html>